fleschutz/PowerShell/Docs/tell-quote.md

 ## tell-quote.ps1 - Tells a quote by text-to-speech

-This script selects a random quote in Data/quotes.csv and speaks it by text-to-speech (TTS).
+This PowerShell script selects a random quote in Data/quotes.csv and speaks it by text-to-speech (TTS).

 ## Parameters
 ```powershell